cbeck88/spirit-po/README.md

 These implement, basic message lookup, plural-forms lookup, contextual lookup, and plural-forms-with-context lookup, respectively.
 See GNU gettext docs for details.

-As in GNU libintl, the string pointers which are returned are non-owning pointers.
+As in GNU `libintl`, the string pointers which are returned are non-owning pointers.
 When a translated form is found the catalog, the returned pointer points to a string owned by the catalog.
 When a translated form is not found, the returned pointer is one of the arguments.
 This is maximally efficient when using gettext with `_` macros and such, where the input parameters